Bird cherry-oat aphid (Rhopalosiphum padi)

 - bifenthrin (BrigadeÆ 2EC and WSB) at 0.1 lb ai/a.
 Apply in spring and fall when aphids are seen.
 Maximum amount allowed is 0.2 lb ai/a per season.
 Applications made no less than 14 days apart.
 PHI 30 days prior to harvest for forage, hay and seed.

 - chlorpyrifos (Lorsban Advanced) at 0.47 to 0.94 lb ai/a.
 For use on perennial grass seed crops only.
 PHI not given.
 REI 24 hr.
 Do not graze or feed hay, forage, seed, or use screenings from treated fields.
 Seed conditioners must be informed if seed is from a treated field.
 OR and ID SLN's allows up to 3 applications per year at the max rate of 0.94 lb ai/a per application.
 WA SLN allows 2 applications per year at the 0.94 lb ai/a rate.
 Washington and Idaho labels allow applications only during the year of establishment.
-24c SLN WA-090010, OR-090009, ID-090003.
+24c SLN WA-090010 expires 12/31/2021, OR-090009 expires 12/31/2023.
+RESTRICTED USE IN OREGON.

 - dimethoate at 0.25 to 0.33 lb ai/a.
 PHI 14 days.
 REI 48 hr.
 Do not graze or feed hay, forage, seed, or use screenings from treated fields.
 Seed conditioners must be informed if seed is from a treated field.
 Control is best when grass is succulent and not drought stressed.